 Step 1 - Work in Canada for One Year

 You must have at least one year of Canadian work experience.
-Unfortunately, self-employment and work experience you earned while you were a full-time student does not count.
-However, work experience you obtained through temporary visas, like the Working Holiday Visa, do count towards this requirement.
+Unfortunately, the self-employment and work experience you earned while you were a full-time student does not count.
+However, the work experience you obtained through temporary visas, like the Working Holiday Visa, do count towards this requirement.

 Step 2 - Meet Minimum Criteria

 Make sure you meet all of the requirements discussed in the table above.
 To discover your Canadian Language Benchmark level, you will have to complete an approved language test like IELTS for English and TEF for French.
 We advise you to apply for an ECA as soon as possible as this certificate typically takes quite some time to be processed.

 Step 3 - Create Your Express Entry Profile

 As mentioned previously, the Federal Express Entry (EE) program manages the pool of candidates for the Canadian Experience Class.
 Therefore you must create an online Express Entry profile to qualify for the program.

 Your Express Entry profile will be given a score out of a possible 1,200 according to the Comprehensive Ranking System (CRS).
 These points take into consideration your age, work experience, language ability, education, and several other factors.
 Your profile is then ranked against other profiles in the Express Entry pool based on CRS scores.

 Candidates with the highest-ranking Express Entry profiles are invited to apply for Canadian permanent residence through regular draws held by Immigration, Refugees, and Citizenship Canada (IRCC).

 Once you have your Invitation to Apply (ITA) for Canadian PR (permanent residence) you need to gather all of the required documents.
 You will need a criminal record check and a medical certificate.
 You must then submit your application for Canadian PR within 60 days of receiving your ITA.